-An ARCA (Advanced Reservation of Capacity Agreement) will always be required for any load that is expected to consume more than 586 GWh a year.
+An ARCA will always be required for any load that is expected to consume more than 58.6 GWh a year.
+For loads of 58.6 GWh and below, WWU may require an ARCA where the cost of WWU funded

-For loads of 586 GWh and below, we may require an ARCA where the cost of Specific Reinforcement upstream of the Connection Charging Point (net of any customer contribution).
+Specific Reinforcement upstream of the Connection Charging Point (that is the total cost of the Specific Reinforcement minus any customer contribution) is £100,000 or more.